brunokatekawa/Curso_DS_Prod/README.md

 ---

 ## Module 03 - Feature Engineering
-In this module, we learn how to create a mindmap that helps to decide which variables we need in order to validate the hypotheses and do the feature engineering.
+In this module, we learn how to create a mindmap that helps us to **decide which variables we need** in order to validate the hypotheses and do the feature engineering.
 This helps in the Exploratory Data Analysis (EDA) phase.

 **Key points:**
 - Identify the target: